dapr/docs/daprdocs/content/en/operations/components/component-secrets.md

 `SECRET_STORE_NAME` is the name of the configured [secret store component]({{< ref supported-secret-stores >}}).
 When running in Kubernetes and using a Kubernetes secret store, the field `auth.SecretStore` defaults to `kubernetes` and can be left empty.

 The above component definition tells Dapr to extract a secret named `redis-secret` from the defined `secretStore` and assign the value associated with the `redis-password` key embedded in the secret to the `redisPassword` field in the component.
 One use of this case is when your code is constructing a connection string, for example putting together a URL, a secret, plus other information as necessary, into a string.

-On the other hand, the below "Secret is a String" case applies when there is NOT a key embedded in the secret.
+On the other hand, the below "Secret is a string" case applies when there is NOT a key embedded in the secret.
 Rather, the secret is just a string.
 Therefore, in the `secretKeyRef` section both the secret `name` and the secret `key` will be identical.
 This is the case when the secret itself is an entire connection string with no embedded key whose value needs to be extracted.
 Typically a connection string consists of connection information, some sort of secret to allow connection, plus perhaps other information and does not require a separate "secret".
 This case is shown in the below component definition yaml.

 ```yml
 apiVersion: dapr.io/v1alpha1